chengenzhao/java-vulkan-mac/README.md

 task.waitUntilExit()
 ```
-compile it, then you will get a starting binary executable file which could be used in Steam launch options.
+Compile it, then you will get a starting binary executable file which could be used in Steam launch options.
+Don't forget copy the share directory in $VULKAN_SDK to the root directory of distribution.

 ## 3) Custom Java runtime may also be required.
 JavaFX is native dependency thus for distribution, developers need generate custom runtime for it.